-Supporting forest restoration at Tooro Botanical Garden - BGCI has been supporting the tree conservation and forest restoration work of Tooro Botanical Garden (TBG) in Fort Portal, Western Uganda, since 2012.
-This work contributes to BGCI's project Enhancing Tree Conservation and Forest Restoration in Africa.
+Supporting forest restoration in Uganda - BGCI has been supporting the tree conservation and forest restoration work of Tooro Botanical Gardens (TBG) in Fort Portal, Western Uganda, since 2012.

-Situated on a previously degraded Central Forest Reserve, TBG has increased the number of species represented on the site from 19 to 126 tree species in the past four years (2012 - 2016).
-In addition to restoring the site of TBG, they have brought two Local Forest Reserves in the Fort Portal region under indigenous forest restoration.
+Situated on a previously degraded Central Forest Reserve, TBG has increased the number of species represented on the site from 19 to 126 tree species.
+In addition to restoring the site of TBG, two Local Forest Reserves in the Fort Portal region are under indigenous forest restoration.
 These sites demonstrate the benefits of restoration and are testing the performance of indigenous species.
-Propagation protocols are being developed for top performing species in the nursery at TBG.
+Propagation protocols have been developed for top performing species in the nursery at TBG.
 The nursery sells indigenous tree seedlings to support other forest restoration and tree planting projects in the region.

-In March 2017 BGCI delivered a training course on forest restoration in collaboration with Tooro Botanical Gardens and Kadoorie Farm and Botanic Garden.
-Twenty two participants attended the training course representing botanic gardens, NGO's and government institutions from Kenya, Rwanda, Nigeria and Uganda.
-Participants were taught how to plan forest restoration, select appropriate native species, propagate trees from seeds and cuttings how to monitor progress at restoration sites.
+In collaboration with BGCI, Tooro Botanical Gardens (TBG) provides training in propagation and nursery management, seed collection and forest restoration.
+For example, BGCI, TBG and Kadoorie Farm and Botanic Garden trained twenty two participants from Kenya, Rwanda, Nigeria and Uganda how to plan forest restoration, select appropriate native species, propagate trees from seeds and cuttings how to monitor progress at restoration sites.
 Read more about this training course on the Ecological Restoration Alliance of Botanic Gardens website.

-BGCI is grateful for the support provided to our work in Uganda from the Ashden Trust, Fondation Franklinia and the Japan Biodiversity Fund.
+BGCI is grateful for the support provided to our work in Uganda from the Ashden Trust, Fondation Franklinia, the Japan Biodiversity Fund and the Darwin Initiative.

 Restored forest plot within Tooro Botanical Garden intercropped with leguminous vegetables 1.5 years after planting, 2014